valtimo-platform/valtimo-frontend-libraries/CODING-GUIDELINES.md

 ### Property typing

-Unless initialized with a primitive, all properties and methods should have a return type specified:
+Unless initialized with a primitive or an explicit constructor, all properties and methods should have a return type specified:

 #### **`test.component.ts`**